 MapReduce Configuration in Hadoop 2¶

 Qubole’s Hadoop 2 offering is based on Apache Hadoop 2.6.0.
-Qubole has some optimizations in S3 access and has enhanced it with its autoscaling code.
+Qubole has some optimizations in the cloud object storage access and has enhanced it with its autoscaling code.
 Qubole jars have been uploaded in a maven repository and can be accessed seamlessly for developing mapreduce/yarn applications as highlighted by this POM file.

 In Hadoop 2, slots have been replaced by containers, which is an abstracted part of the worker resources.
 A container can be of any size within the limit of the Node Manager (worker node).
 The map and reduce tasks are Java Virtual Machines (JVMs) launched within these containers.